To-phoenix-zhw/AlphaPharm/README.md

 Then, you can test the AlphaPharm model.

-As soon as you execute `bash run.sh`, the testing process will be started, performing the molecule identification process for certain properties with the trained AlphaPharm model.
+As soon as you execute `bash run.sh`, the testing process will be started, performing the molecule identification process for certain properties with the model.
 You will get the performance at the bottom of a log file with the following formats:

 >********Statistic Performance********
 >